alex04072000/ObstructionRemoval/README.md

 ## Important update (2020/07/18)
 The original webpage will not be accessible from 7/7 to 7/25.
-The temporary links to the webpage is below:
+The temporary link to the webpage is below:

 [Webpage](https://alex04072000.github.io/ObstructionRemoval/)